 All together now!
-Deadline nears for Marsden the Poetry Village competition
+Just hours left to enter Marsden the Poetry Village competition

 It’s make your mind up time for those of you still pondering your entry for the Marsden the Poetry Village competition on the theme of ‘Together’ – the deadline for competition entries is coming up fast, on June 1.
 The competition theme can be interpreted in a number of ways: it could be relationships, friendship, structures, getting your head together, teamwork, sport, government working with the opposition, playing, games, plaits, glue … the possibilities seem endless.